 “I wasn’t able to keep people apart, and I thought, ‘Well, this isn’t going to work,'” said Harding.

-Customers call ahead and pay for their rentals over the phone, with a masked-and-gloved employee handing over their movie choices through the window.
-As for the DVDs themselves, the last Blockbuster store diligently cleans the cases with Clorox wipes and hands them over in Ziplocks.
+Since then, customers simply call ahead and pay for their rentals over the phone before masked-and-gloved employees hand over their movie choices through the window.
+As for the DVDs themselves, the last Blockbuster store diligently cleans each case with Clorox wipes before handing them over in Ziplocs.

-While the average 10-15 daily curbside customer tally is “a drop in the bucket” as compared to pre-pandemic figures, Harding has felt a sense of duty to the world.
-She’s now the lone patron to those who still cherish the tangible experience of browsing for a flick and want to travel somewhere to get it.
+While the average 10-15 daily curbside customer tally is “a drop in the bucket” compared to pre-pandemic figures, Harding has felt a sense of prideful duty to the world.
+She’s now the lone patron to those who still cherish the tangible experience of browsing for a flick and yearn to travel somewhere to get it.

 “You’re in a tight spot, because part of you is looking at the economics of it and thinking ‘I have to have customers coming and spending money, or my business isn’t going to be viable, but at the same time, I’m like the Blockbuster Mom,” she said.

 “These are my kids that work here, the customers are my family and my gosh, I can’t put them at risk either.
 Your heart is just torn in two different directions.”

-So the store closed for a second time, but none of its 12 employees have been laid off or missed a paycheck.
-The whole staff helped Harding replace all 22,000 DVD labels during that closure, and the business even succeeded in receiving a Paycheck Protection Loan.
+While the store closed for a second time, none of its 12 employees were laid off or missed a paycheck as a result.
+The whole staff helped Harding replace all 22,000 DVD labels during that closure, and the business even succeeded in receiving a Paycheck Protection Program Loan from the government.

 When Harding reopened the store, some of her most devoted customers personally professed how much they appreciated her efforts.
 “I had a customer come in and she said, ‘I am so grateful that you reopened, because I couldn’t flip through Netflix one more time.'”

 “At first it was Outbreak, Contagion, and any pandemic movie out there, but now it’s pretty much everything,” said Harding.
 “Someone rented the entire Indiana Jones series, others are getting classics like Somewhere in Time, and I think that’s kind of the beauty of our store.”